Tim Beaumont: Early and private life

 Beaumont's father, Michael Beaumont, was a Conservative MP for Aylesbury, and his paternal grandfather, Hubert Beaumont, was the Liberal MP for Eastbourne from 1906 to 1910 and son of Wentworth Beaumont, 1st Baron Allendale.
 Beaumont's mother, Faith Pease, died when he was six; his maternal grandfather was the Liberal politician Jack Pease, 1st Baron Gainford.

 Beaumont was educated at Eton College and Gordonstoun School.
 He studied agriculture at Christ Church, Oxford, where he joined the Bullingdon Club and founded the Wagers club, devoted, in the words of one author, to "bringing back the devil-may-care atmosphere of the Regency Bucks".
-He graduated with a Fourth, and then trained for holy orders at Westcott House in Cambridge.
-He was ordained as a deacon in 1955 and as a priest in 1956.
+He graduated in 1952 with a fourth-class Bachelor of Arts (BA) degree: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.

 He married Mary Rose Wauchope (a cousin of Antony Armstrong-Jones, 1st Earl of Snowdon) in 1955, with whom he had two sons and two daughters.

 Church career

+After graduating from Oxford, he trained for holy orders at Westcott House, Cambridge, a liberal Anglo-Catholic theological college.
+He was ordained as a deacon in 1955 and as a priest in 1956.
 He became an Anglican priest in Kowloon, Hong Kong.
 He served as assistant chaplain at St John's Cathedral in Hong Kong from 1955 to 1957 and then was vicar of Christ Church, Kowloon Tong, until 1959.

 Having received a substantial inheritance in that year, he returned to England to live in Mayfair and then Hampstead.
 Meanwhile, he was an honorary curate at St Stephen's Church in Rochester Row, Westminster, from 1960 to 1963.
 He represented the Diocese of London in the Church Assembly from 1960 to 1965.
-He became involved in church reform, supporting the Parish and People movement, and was owner of the political weekly Time and Tide and then the church reform magazine Prism (later New Christian, which merged with American Christian Century).
+He became involved in church reform, supporting the Parish and People movement.
+He was owner of the political weekly Time and Tide and then the church reform magazine Prism (later New Christian, which merged with American Christian Century).
 Considering his views and lifestyle incompatible with his position as a priest, he resigned from active ministry in 1973.
 In 1984, however, he returned to active ministry and became priest-in-charge of St Philip and All Saints with St Luke, Kew in the Diocese of Southwark, and then retired to Clapham in 1991.

 The Mary Rose School, Kowloon Tong, Hong Kong, a special school for students with severe and complex learning needs, is named after his wife.